Diffusion Is Directional Non-random Passive None Of The Above

 • Unpredictable Collisions: The collisions between molecules are unpredictable and constantly change their direction and speed.

-Therefore, diffusion is fundamentally a random process at the molecular level.
+Because of this, diffusion is fundamentally a random process at the molecular level.
 The apparent orderliness of diffusion, the movement from high to low concentration, arises from the statistical behavior of a large number of randomly moving particles.

 Deviations from Ideal Randomness